Mahesh Babu

-Referred to in the media as the Prince of Tollywood, he is one of the most popular actors of Telugu cinema.
-In addition to being an actor, he is a humanitarian and philanthropist – he runs a charitable trust and non-profit organisation, Heal-a-Child.
+Mahesh Babu established "Mahesh Babu Foundation", which focuses on supporting children in need by funding life-saving congenital heart surgeries.
+He owns the production house G. Mahesh Babu Entertainment.
 He is also associated with Rainbow Hospitals as their goodwill ambassador.
-He plunged into the film exhibition business along with Narayandas Narang of Asian Group with the inauguration of the seven-screen superplex at Gachibowli AMB Cinemas.
-He married actress Namrata Shirodkar in 2005, with whom he has a son and a daughter.
+He entered into the film exhibition business in partnership with Asian Group in 2018, with the inauguration of the seven-screen multiplex, AMB cinemas at Gachibowli.
+He is married to actress Namrata Shirodkar.

-Early life and family
+Early life and education

-Ghattamaneni Mahesh Babu was born on 9 August 1975 in a Telugu speaking family in Madras (now Chennai), Tamil Nadu, India.
-He is the fourth of the five children of Telugu actor Krishna and Indira, after Ramesh Babu, Padmavathi, and Manjula and before Priyadarshini.
-Their family hails from Burripalem in Guntur district, Andhra Pradesh.
-Babu spent his childhood mostly in Madras under the care of his maternal grandmother Durgamma and the rest of his family.
+Ghattamaneni Mahesh Babu was born on 9 August 1975 in a Telugu family to actor Krishna and Indira in Madras, Tamil Nadu.
+He is the fourth of five siblings, after Ramesh Babu, Padmavathi, and Manjula, and before Priyadarsini.
+His family hails from Burripalem in Guntur district, Andhra Pradesh.

-He was educated at St. Bede's Anglo Indian Higher Secondary School, Chennai.
-He obtained a bachelor's degree in commerce from the Loyola College, Chennai.
-He stated, he was unable to read and write Telugu and used to memorise the dialogues given by his directors during the dubbing phase of his films.
+Mahesh spent his childhood mostly in Madras under the care of his maternal grandmother Durgamma and the rest of his family.
+He was educated at the St. Bede's Anglo Indian Higher Secondary School, Chennai.
+He went on to pursue a Bachelor of Commerce degree from the Loyola College, Chennai.